Schedule an appointment to meet with the Center for Global and Career Services about your area of interest.Make an Appointment

 The professors making up the PAL faculty are learning specialists with advanced degrees who are an integral part of the college.
-Approximately 20% of each entering class participates in PAL, and many Curry faculty are familiar with students' learning differences.
-Curry provides quality and broad-based caring.
+Approximately 20% of each entering class participates in PAL, and many Curry faculty are familiar with students’ learning differences.

 PAL was the first to offer this unique program focusing on strengths and the whole person.
 Students earn credit the first year.
 Highly individualized instruction addresses coursework, strategies, and related challenges.
 Based on research*, the process involves honest problem-solving learning conversations on how each student learns best (metacognition is the heart of the process).